TanStack/router/docs/guide/route-paths.md

 ```

 > 🧠 Why use both `*` and `$`?
 Thanks to tools like Remix, we know that while `*`s are the most common character to represent a wildcard/splat, they do not play nice with filenames or CLI tools.
 In those cases `$` can be a better choice.

+## 404 / Non-matching Routes

+A 404 / non-matching route is really just a fancy name for a [Splat / Catch-All](splat-catch-all-matching) path.
+If no other routes match, the splat/catch-all route will always match

 ## Pathless Layout Routes